tranjamin/metr4810-team-17/README.md

 ### Running

-To run the client-side application, run `python local_arucos_adaptive_origin.py`.
+To run the client-side application, run `python main.py`.
 Depending on what you want to do, you have the following options (eventually these will probably go into config files):

 (You need to be on `add-pathplanning` branch to do this, but `aruco-localise` will have the latest localisation code)

 - Choose which camera to use:
-  - Change the first argument of `cv.VideoCapture()` at the start of `main`.
-You might have to try several different numbers (usually it's 0, 1, or 2).

-- Choose what path to follow:
-  - Change the path in `plan.set_waypoints` towards the start of `main`.
-You can either make it `SnakeWaypointSequence()` for the actual robot path, or `RectangleWaypointSequence()`/`MockLocalisationWaypointSequence()` for testing.

-- Choose whether to use localisation or not:
-  - To test in isolation of the localisation algorithm, set `localiser = MockLocalisation()` at the start of `main`.
-This will replace the algorithm with a stub which just returns the origin.
-To use localisation, use `localiser = Localisation()`.

-- Choose whether to send commands to the robot:
-  - To send the PWM commands to the robot, you must have connected to the `METR4810 Team 17` WiFi.
-Then, enable robot commands with `send_to_robot = True` near the start of `main`.
+  - Run `python main.py -c <camera-number>`

+- Set up configuration:
+  - Run `python main.py -f <config-file>`.

 ### Simulating